ArchiveBox/docs/Chromium-Install.md

 ## Installing Chromium

 ### macOS
-If you already have Chromium installed at `/Applications/Chromium.app`, you don't need to run this.
+If you already have `/Applications/Chromium.app`, you don't need to run this.
 ```bash
 brew cask install chromium-browser
 ```